catalyst-cloud/catalystcloud-docs/source/kubernetes/ingress.rst

   $ helm repo add ingress-nginx https://kubernetes.github.io/ingress-nginx

-We can confirm if the chart is present in our local helm repository like so.
+We can confirm if the chart is present in our local helm repository like so:

 .. code-block:: console

   $ helm search repo ingress-nginx
   NAME                       	CHART VERSION	    APP VERSION	    DESCRIPTION ingress-nginx/ingress-nginx	2.3.0

 *************************
 Simple ingress with Nginx
 *************************

-We will use the same :ref:`test application <ingress_test_app>` setup as that shown previously for the Octavia example above.
+We will use the same :ref:`test application <ingress_test_app>` setup as shown previously in the Octavia example above.
 It will provide a simple web application that will respond to our requests.